As an Amazon Associate we earn from qualifying purchases.

 One of the most common queries we get is what to wear when you are using your weed eater.
-Today, we will outline exactly what you should and shouldn’t do when trimming your garden.
+In this article, we will outline exactly what you should and shouldn’t do when trimming your garden.
 Some of these tips may be obvious, but it’s important to remember that they can, all too often, be overlooked.

 Working in the Yard

 Generally, the starting point is to use your lawn mower and deal with the task of cutting the grass.
 You can get the vast bulk of the job done but, as with anything in life, it’s the finishing touch which makes all the difference.

 But, before you do so…

 What Should I Wear When Using My Weed Eater?

 One thing to bear firmly in mind is that string trimmers are powerful pieces of kit.
 Some are heavier than others, but even the most lightweight models can be highly dangerous if you don’t take the proper precautions.
 So, why take the chance?

 This machinery can tear through thick grass and dense weeds like a knife through butter.
 Just think what it could do to human skin.
 Equally, weed whackers can cause debris to come flying up through the air, so safety concerns cannot be emphasized strongly enough.
 You don’t want to be dressed in shorts and sandals if rocks or pieces of wood come hurtling in your direction.

 - Make sure that you wear long pants.
 You can buy protective pants if your budget stretches to it, but choose some nice, sturdy, regular pants if it does not.
 You’re operating close to the ground, so don’t risk wearing shorts, even if it’s a sunny day.

 - Correct footwear is also important.
 Forget about sandals or anything with an open toe.
 Dedicated work boots are the perfect choice.
 If you do not have any boots, go for some strong leather shoes or sneakers.
 Think about soles with good traction, so you do not slip while cutting away.
 Make a sensible footwear choice: your feet will be in close proximity to the business end of the weed eater!